joe1817/BG3-Items-Checklist/README.md

 - inaccessible gear
 - items with no beneficial effect (e.g., Kill Collar)
 - DLC items (e.g., Mask of the Shapeshifter)
+- Trepan, Syringe, Bonesaw, Artificial Leech (weapon actions are not available to player)

 ## TODO
 - add unique consumables (grenades, potions, and runepowder)